Hichki: Plot

-Naina Mathur, a Bachelor of Education and Master of Science, wants to be a teacher, but is repeatedly rejected as she suffers from Tourette syndrome, which causes her to make uncontrollable sounds likened to hiccups.
-Despite failing for five years, she is supported by her mother Sudha and her younger brother Vinay, while her father Prabhakar sees little potential in the idea and wants her to take a banking job.
-Naina eventually receives an offer at the St. Notker's School to teach the class 9F.
-Once she is inducted as a teacher, however, she realizes that the school was desperate to find a new teacher for 9F, as all other teachers had failed to control the class.
+Naina Mathur, a Bachelor of Education and Master of Science, aims to become a teacher, but is repeatedly rejected as she suffers from Tourette syndrome, which causes her to make uncontrollable sounds likened to hiccups.
+Despite failing for 5 years, she is supported by her mother, Sudha, and her younger brother, Vinay, while her father, Prabhakar, sees little potential in the idea and expects her to take up a banking job.
+Naina eventually receives an offer at St. Notker's School to teach class 9F.
+Once she is employed as a teacher, however, she realises that the school was desperate to find a new teacher for 9F, as all other teachers had failed to control the class.
 Naina finds that the students are unruly, misbehaved, and visibly different.
-Shyamlal, the school's peon, tells her that the 9F students come from a nearby slum and were admitted to fill the government-prescribed quota for the underprivileged after a previous municipality school on the St. Notker's football ground was closed due to mounting maintenance costs.
+Shyamlal, the school's peon, informs her that the 9F students come from a nearby slum and were admitted only to fill the government-prescribed quota for the underprivileged after a previous municipality school on the St. Notker's football ground was closed due to mounting maintenance costs.

 On her first day, Naina's students imitate and mock her.
 She decides to teach them interactively, determined to show resilience.
 The students prank her with liquid nitrogen which explodes, shattering the windows.
-Naina prevents a mass expulsion by saying that the prank required planning, and if that can be guided, the class has potential.
+Naina prevents a mass expulsion by stating that the prank required planning, and if that can be guided, the class has potential.
 Wadia, the teacher of 9A, dislikes the 9F students.
-He tells her that his class comprises academically excellent prefects, but she asserts that her students will earn prefect badges as well.
+He informs Naina that his class comprises academically excellent prefects, but she assures him that her students will earn prefect badges as well.
 The school's annual science fair project is assigned to 9A.
 Meanwhile, Naina teaches her students to be brave in pursuing knowledge and to realise their individual strengths.
-Aatish, the sole student who remains cold towards Naina, sabotages 9A's project.
+Aatish, the sole student who remains cold towards Naina, sabotages 9A's science project.
 This is discovered by Wadia, and the principal decides to expel 9F.
 Again, Naina prevents it by promising that they will pass their exams, but is unable to prevent their suspension from attending school until then.
-Dejected, she tells them they have shattered her attempt to help them.
+Dejected, she informs them that they have shattered her efforts to help them.